How Hard Is AP Spanish

 If you are struggling with AP Spanish, feel free to talk to your teacher or counselor so they can provide you will the help that you need.
 Learning a new language is not an easy feat, so don’t be afraid to step out of your comfort zone and ask for some extra help.

-Taking the AP Spanish Exam
+Is the AP Spanish Exam Hard

-The AP test for Spanish can be quite rigorous, especially since it lasts for about 3 hours.
-The AP Spanish exam costs $96 in the US and $126 outside of the US.
 This might sound like an expensive test, but think about all the money you will save from not having to take a college course!

 According to the AP Spanish Language and Culture Course and Exam Description, the exam is challenging, with 3 different sections to test students’ Spanish mastery.

-Part I of the test has 65 multiple choice questions that test students on text and audio.
+Part I of the test has 65 multiple-choice questions that test students on text and audio.

-Part II of the exam has 4 different free-response questions that make up 50% of the exam grade.
-The test also utilizes a variety of themes within the test about families, societies, artwork, the influence of language, technology, environmental and political changes (p.
+The test also utilizes a variety of themes about families, societies, artwork, the influence of language, technology, and environmental and political changes (p.
 161).

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.